 The NWCC Hairdressing program combines the art and science of Hairdressing at a Foundations level.
 This 10-month program uses the Pivot Point Designer Approach Curriculum to provide students with the theoretical and practical application of the latest hairdressing skills.
-Students learn through practical instruction and student participation with equipment in our own salon setting at the CMSD Northwest Regional Trades & Employment Training Centre (formerly Thornhill Jr. Secondary School.)
+Learn through practical instruction and student participation with equipment in our own salon setting.

-The Hairdressing Foundations program is a full-time, 10-month program.
+The Hairdressing Foundation is a full-time, 10-month program.

 - Salon Ecology

 - Permanent Waving and Chemical Texturizing

 - Salon Business

 Visit the Industry Training Authority (ITA) site for a current Hairstylist program outline.

 Hairstylists have many opportunities throughout the beauty industry including working in hair salons, spas, barber shops, schools, hair replacement clinics, health care establishments, hotels, and in the cruise, fashion and entertainment industries.
 With experience, hairstylists may move into other positions such as salon managers, owners, fashion consultants, educators, platform artists and product sales representatives.